shivamssin/SpotifyWebApps/README.md

    - **Add Redirect URI:** Should be the same.

 ## Notes
-This app uses the Authorization Code Flow for secure user authentication.
+This app uses the Authorization Code Flow (OAuth 2.0) for secure user authentication.
 Make sure your redirect URI matches exactly in both the Spotify dashboard and your code.